ClintH/ixfx-docs/src/pages/data/collections/map.md

 import { Maps } from "https://unpkg.com/ixfx/dist/collections.js"
 // Set up
 const trackers = Maps.getOrGenerate(new Map(), key => {
+  // This runs whenever there is a new key stored,
-  return new MagicalPointerTracker(key);
+  // adding the returned value to the map return new MagicalPointerTracker(key);
 })